CJGreig/QGIS-Documentation/docs/training_manual/vector_classification/classification.rst

 Labels are a good way to communicate information such as the names of individual places, but they can't be used for everything.
-For example, let us say that someone wants to know what each ``ELC_campus`` area is used for.
+For example, let us say that someone wants to know the class series for each ``ELC_campus`` polygon.
 Using labels, you would get this:

 .. figure:: img/Classification_crowdedlabels.png
    :align: center